emmajanedrews/base-template/_posts/2017-07-06-texas-specific-equity-loan-rules.md

 {% include pullquote.html %}

-There are advantages and disadvantages to each, but one thing about these loans is universal in Texas. **Whenever you take one out, there is a 12-month cooling off period until you can touch it.** If you did a cash-out refinance and rates cratered immediately after, you are prevented from refinancing again until after the period has passed.&nbsp;
+There are advantages and disadvantages to each, but one thing about these loans is universal in Texas. **Whenever you take one out, there is a 12-month cooling off period until you can touch it.** If you did a cash-out refinance and rates cratered immediately after, you are prevented from refinancing again until after the period has passed.

 Also, keep in mind that in Texas, you are only allowed one equity loan on a property at a time.
-If you did a cash-out refinance, for example, you are not allowed to take a home equity LOC out after the fact.&nbsp;
+If you did a cash-out refinance, for example, you are not allowed to take a home equity LOC out after the fact.

 If you have any questions for me or would like to discuss your specific scenario, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you.